jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 “Ah, you can—you can forget all about this in the morning,” Wei Wuxian says reassuringly, patting his chest again.
 “Never happened.
 I mean, I’ll probably remember a little, just because it was… and you’re…” Lan Wangji dies a little when he doesn’t finish that sentence.
 “But I wouldn’t ever—just two friends, drinking.
 Wouldn’t ever make you lose face.
 Promise, Lan Zhan.
 We don’t ever have to talk about it again.”

 “No,” Lan Wangji says, but the sound doesn’t quite come out.
-Wei Wuxian slips away, off the mattress, bedding himself down on the floor.
+Wei Wuxian slips away, off the mat, bedding himself down on the floor.
 His head appears again, too abruptly.

 “*Aren’t* we friends now?”